My first novel NOOKIETOWN is funny, ridiculous, and racy-as-hell.

 S'up.
 You found me.

 V.C.
-Chickering is the author of NOOKIETOWN, an excellent parallel parker, and lousy cook.
+Chickering is the author of NOOKIETOWN and the forthcoming 50-year dysfunctional family saga, TWISTED FAMILY VALUES (St. Martin's 2019).
 She also writes and sings witty, charming songs with her band, Tori Erstwhile & The Montys.
-Funny stuff.

 V.C.
 Chickering has lived in New Jersey for most of her life, except for when she lived all over Manhattan, and in Williamsburg, Brooklyn (when it was dirt cheap), also Boston, Paris, Los Angeles, and San Francisco, and then back to New Jersey, so she wouldn’t have to pump her own gas.
 She wrote and directed plays in college at N.Y.U, then eventually spent ten years writing, directing and producing on-air promos for various television networks such as MTV, Comedy Central, Lifetime, and Oxygen.
 During this time she interviewed Judy Blume, Amy Poehler, and Joan Jett, among others, for BUST magazine.
 She also wrote two screenplays, articles for Cosmopolitan and The Washington Post magazines, and countless essays--a bunch of which ended up in a local newspaper column, "The Pith Monger," and the anthologies, The BUST Guide to The New Girl Order and A Girl's Guide to Taking Over the World.